HaifaAljundi/FutureFix/README.md

 ## Implementation
 ### Model Implementation

--	**Binary Classification Model:
-A binary classification model was selected to predict whether immediate maintenance is needed.
+- **Binary Classification Model**: A binary classification model was selected to predict whether immediate maintenance is needed.
 The decision tree algorithm was implemented using Scikit-Learn.
 Key steps included training the model with historical data and tuning hyperparameters for optimal performance.

 ![image](https://github.com/user-attachments/assets/2489433a-b67c-4e5c-8e2a-9fd9757422ae)

--	**Regression Model:
-A regression model was selected to predict the number of days remaining until the next maintenance, using the last maintenance date as a reference.
+- **Regression Model**: A regression model was selected to predict the number of days remaining until the next maintenance, using the last maintenance date as a reference.
 The decision tree algorithm was also used for this model, implemented using Scikit-Learn, with similar steps of training and hyperparameter tuning for optimal performance.

 ![image](https://github.com/user-attachments/assets/53c0881c-4349-459b-a4e1-0e8e6daab7cd)